 - APPLE: The company pocketed a $40 billion tax break on its offshore profits—that’s 133 times more than the $300 million in one-time bonuses it’s paying employees.
 Apple’s estimated tax cut of $5.6 billion this year is 19 times more than its bonus payments.
 Even more alarming, Apple just announced a new $100 billion stock buyback program—333 times more than what it has said it is sharing with employees.
 Apple is getting credit for $350 billion in new “investments” over the next five years, but a careful read of its January announcement shows that figure is what it will contribute to the economy through normal operations, with little new spending involved.
 Read more…

 - AT&T: It’s no surprise AT&T was among the first companies announcing one-time bonuses after the tax bill became law: it needs to soften the Trump administration’s opposition to its proposed takeover of Time Warner.
 But AT&T’s estimated $2.1 billion tax cut this year is 10 times the $200 million in one-time bonuses it has announced.
-And this comes on the heels of 1,300 company layoffs.
+And this comes on the heels of 1,300 company layoffs, which occurred after AT&T’s CEO promised that the tax cuts would lead them to create 7,000 jobs.
 Read more…

 - BANK OF AMERICA: The new tax law could hand the bank a $3.5 billion tax cut in 2018.
 That’s 24 times more than the $145 million in one-time bonuses workers will get.
 The bank announced it was boosting stock buybacks by $5 billion, raising the value of shares remaining in the hands of its mostly wealthy investors.
 That’s worth 34 times more than workers’ bonuses.
 Read more…